Reported gunshot at mall on Las Vegas Strip evokes memory of Oct. 1

 A reported gunshot Monday night at the Fashion Show mall on the Strip sent crowds running and prompted a heavy police response.

-Nearly 20 months after a mass shooting about 2 ½ miles south on the same Las Vegas Boulevard took 58 lives, the response on Monday was a startling reminder of how quickly a normal day can turn chaotic.
+Nearly 20 months after a mass shooting about 2½ miles south on the Strip took 58 lives, the response Monday was a startling reminder of how quickly a normal day can turn chaotic.

 No one was injured, but the shooting prompted a precautionary evacuation, according to police.
-Authorities did not say if anyone had been apprehended in the shooting.
+Authorities did not say whether anyone had been apprehended in the shooting.

 Police blocked entrances toward the mall for hours.
 Some officers dressed in tactical gear gathered among a stream of police vehicles that lined Fashion Show Drive on the north side of the shopping center.